|

 Start your morning with the Colosseum.
 It’s the most iconic thing to see in Rome, and even though I think you can skip it without guilt if you want to, if you’re only going to be in Rome once, you might as well see it!

 Book your tickets ahead of time and reserve a time slot.
 If you are interested, you can also book a guided tour for an extra price.
-Tickets for regular admission for adults are €16, but if you want to go on the arena floor you will need to buy the “full experience” ticket for €22.
+Admission to the Colosseum also includes admission to the Palatine Hill and Roman Forum.

 Stop Two: Palatine Hill